revives in the damp forest leaf litter

 Main Threats

-Habitat disturbance from logging, fire, or heavy grazing affecting soil moisture.
+Habitat disturbance from logging, fire, or heavy grazing affecting soil moisture and mycelial networks.

 Population

-Common in wet forests throughout New Zealand, particularly in autumn.
+Common in wet forests throughout New Zealand, particularly in autumn and winter on rotting twigs.

 Conservation Status